-La Llotja, is one of the most iconic singular buildings in Palma.
+La Llotja, is the iconic old Gothic market building in Palma

 It is located just opposite from the harbour, and is easy recognizable with its Gothic style, looking like a fortress or religious construction.